 The panels are designed as hybrid warm frame system where the LGS sections are located on the warm frame side of the insulation.
 Some building elements, namely the roof, ground floor, windows and doors may be site and project specific.
-Therefore, the U-value of these elements must be calculated before overall compliance with Part L of the Building Regulations 1997 to 2019 can be determined.
-The Horizon Offsite system can be provided for a wide range of required elemental u-values.
+Therefore, the U-value of these elements must be calculated before overall compliance with Part L of the Building Regulations can be determined.
+The Remagin system can be provided for a wide range of required elemental U-values.

-TGD Part L of the Building Regulations 1997 to 2019 directs users to Digest 465 "U-values for light steel construction" published by BRE.
-A more precise result is obtained by using a numerical method which conforms to IS EN ISO 10211^[4].
+TGDs Part L of the Building Regulations directs users to Digest 465 "U-values for light steel construction" published by BRE.
+A more precise result is obtained by using a numerical method which conforms to I.S.
+EN ISO 10211^[3].

-Tables 5 to 8 of this certificate, gives a range of elemental U-values for Horizon Offsite external wall with brick or block outer leaf and a 50mm ventilated cavity.
+Tables 5 to 8 of this certificate, gives a range of elemental U-values for the Remagin external wall with brick or block outer leaf and a 50mm ventilated cavity.
 In addition, sample U-value calculations for ground floor slab for a range of perimeter to area (P/A) ratios are also provided.
-With the appropriate amount of insulation outside of the steel frame, the system meets and exceeds the maximum back-stop elemental U-value requirements of Table 1 of TGD Part L of the Building Regulations 1997 to 2019.
+With the appropriate amount of insulation outside of the steel frame, the system meets and exceeds the maximum back-stop elemental U-value requirements of Table 1 of TGD's Part L of the Building Regulations.